ednieuw/ESP32SerialNTP-BLE-Clock/README.md

 The word clock with white 2835 or 3528 LEDs runs on an ATMEGA 328 and keeps time in a DS3231 Module.
 See here: https://github.com/ednieuw/Woordklok-witte-LEDs.

 This word clock can receive its time with a DCF77 receiver.
-But this will not work in a clock with brass copper or corten steel word plates, a bad position or intefering radio waves in the neighbourhood.
+But this will not work in a clock with brass copper or corten steel word plates, a bad position or interfering radio waves in the neighbourhood.
 ![woordklokCIMG2963](https://github.com/ednieuw/ESP32SerialNTP-BLE-Clock/assets/12166816/ed78be12-9529-405e-b355-75b00a09bf1c)

 The ESP32 used will replace the Bluetooth module on the word clock PCB.
 The ESP32 has Bluetooth and WIFI connectivity adding two new functionalities, namely a web browser page and a NTP time clock that receive time from the internet.
 The time is send regulary over the serial port pins in the format Thhmmss to the word clock keeping its time and day light savings correct.

 ![image](https://github.com/ednieuw/ESP32SerialNTP-BLE-Clock/assets/12166816/a7aacb75-6bb4-4673-abc5-d958b976eb5a)
-ESP32-C3-supermini -- ESp32-S3-Zero -- Arduino Nano ESP32 -- ESP-C3-!2F-Kit
+ESP32-C3-supermini --- ESp32-S3-Zero --- Arduino Nano ESP32 --- ESP-C3-!2F-Kit

 This code can be used with an ESP32 C3 and S3 and probably other boards.